whitneyburton/portfolios/students/1608-front/alex-pilewski/20160922-alex-pilewski-m1.markdown

 Feedback from Kinan:
 During the times we spoken during this module, Alex has always held the exact kind of enthusiasm you would want most during times of high stress.
 His ability to articulate complex social topics, cultural understandings, and current events translates well in tackling complicated technical problems.
 During our time together, he has held an open ear to many perspectives and is generally very pleasant to around!
 Alex has consistently presented himself as eager to learn and remain focused at a problem at hand.
 Overall, I can say Alex will be an asset to any team he ends up on and look forward to our future collaboration during Turing!

+Feedback from Dale:
+Alex is great to have in the cohort.
+He has a great sense humor that helps keep the group in a good mood.
+From my view, his technical skills are near the top of the class.
+He has always been willing to help and to share his knowledge which I have benefited from.
+I look forward to pairing with Alex in the future.
+I just hope I can keep up with him.

 ### Playing a Part